 happening in the London property market we can thoroughly recommend the website

 F. Fortis BNP Paribas

-Their offices, in London and Hong Kong, offered a second-to-none service to
+Their offices, in London and Hong Kong, offered a second-to-none

-withdrawn from the expat market place entirely.
+lender has withdrawn from the expat market place entirely.

-agents and greedy vendors have been taking advantage of strong demand and
+estate agents and greedy vendors have been taking advantage of strong demand and

 reneging on agreed sales

 Also part of the Lloyds Grouping.
-There seems to be some sort of movement
+There seems to be some sort of

 properties are being asked to give details of their expenditure on Sky,

 groceries etc. – crass stupidity!
 May consider expatriates for residential